-- If a member with a single unverified address resets a password then that address will become verified 58. - The Reply-to address of an invitation is now set to the address of the administrator who issued the invitation - Only posting members of an announcement group are shown a link to start a topic 60. - The name of the initial GroupServer instance and GroupServer site have been changed 61. - A coding error with the Members page has been fixed 62.
+- The Reply-to address of an invitation is now set to the address of the administrator who issued the invitation 7. - Only posting members of an announcement group are shown a link to start a topic 8. - The name of the initial GroupServer instance and GroupServer site have been changed 9. - A coding error with the Members page has been fixed 10.